yashKilaniya/Grofers-assignment/Readme.md

 ```

 **For slot 4 :**
-1. For slot4, we only have trucks available so, all the orders within slot4 have to be delivered via Trucks.
+1. For slot4, we only have trucks available so, all the orders within slot4 have to be delivered via Truck.